saaksh-iii/Novatra-website/README.md

 # Novatra Learning Initiative

-Novatra Learning Initiative is a digital education platform designed to simplify access to high-quality learning resources.
-It aims to bridge the gap between students, educators, and modern technology by creating a space for collaborative and accessible learning.
+Novatra Learning Initiative is a digital learning platform built to make quality education simple, accessible, and collaborative.
+The goal is to create an environment where modern technology empowers students and educators to learn, teach, and grow together.

 # About the Project

-Novatra Learning Initiative is an early-stage prototype built to represent our vision of a centralized platform where:
+Novatra Learning Initiative is currently an early-stage prototype that represents the foundation of a larger vision.
+The project aims to build a centralized education hub where:

-Students can discover and enroll in learning programs.
+• Students can explore and enroll in curated learning programs.

-Educators can share resources and host sessions.
+• Educators can share knowledge through structured resources and interactive sessions.

-The community can grow together through interactive tools.
+• The community can collaborate, solve problems, and uplift one another through shared learning tools.

-This project currently serves as a frontend model for future development.
+This version serves as a frontend model, demonstrating the core design and user experience planned for future development.

 # Tech Stack

-HTML5 – Structure and content
+HTML5 – Provides the structural layout of the platform.

-CSS3 – Styling and responsive design
+CSS3 – Handles visual design, responsiveness, and UI polish.

-JavaScript – Basic interactivity
+JavaScript – Powers essential interactivity across pages.

-(Backend planned for future release)
+Backend – Planned for future implementation to support authentication, dashboards, and data management.

 # Features

-Clean and responsive user interface
+• Clean, responsive, and user-friendly interface.

-Enroll button linked to Google registration form
+• Enroll button connected directly to a Google Registration Form.

-Integrated social handles (WhatsApp, Instagram, Gmail)
+• Integrated social links (WhatsApp, Instagram, Gmail) for quick communication.

-Optimized for GitHub Pages hosting
+• Optimized and deployed for GitHub Pages.